-Within Canada's largest cities, legal employers will often recruit law students from Canadian law schools during their second or third year of law school.
-This recruitment process is known as the On-Campus Interview (OCI), in reference to the fact that law firms and other legal employers send recruiters to campuses (or nearby convention centres) to meet with numerous students over a couple of days.
+on-campus interview (OCI), in reference to the fact that law firms and other legal employers send recruiters to campuses (or nearby convention centres) to meet with numerous students over a couple of days.
 They will then invite the ones they are particularly impressed by to their offices for more in-depth job interviews.

 Depending on the size of the employer and its workplace needs, employers will often extend summer job offers to a number of law students.
-These summer positions typically lead to salaried articling positions for these students after their third year of law school.
-The OCI recruitment process is highly regimented, 13 and greatly facilitates Canadian law students' entrance into the legal job market.
+These summer positions typically lead to salaried articling positions for these students, after their third year of law school.
+The OCI recruitment process is highly regimented, 15 and greatly facilitates Canadian law students' entrance into the legal job market.